La-Volpe/RoPaSci/README.md

 # RoPaSci
-A simple "Rock Paper Scissor" game
+A simple "Rock Paper Scissor" game written in Python